 Cognitive activity is the measure of the production of grey matter and of our spiritual elevation.
 The study by Oliver Sacks, the British doctor, neurologist and writer, “The effects of music on the brain”, presents an MRI which measures the effects of music on the public.3 It shows that if the listener is not sensitive to the music he is listening to, music creates hardly any cognitive activity.
 However, if the listener likes the music he is listening to, there are many areas that activate.
 If the viewer is not receptive to the observed work of art, it will have no effect on him.
 The scientific data seem to agree, because they imply that an approach that denies the sensitive in art also negates the activity of the brain, insofar as it will then develop only in a very reduced way.
 On the other hand, artworks that appeal to our senses have the power to immerse us and create an aesthetic and cognitive activity.

-In his ten-year research on the brain and art,4 Helmut Leder explains that the viewer may find criticism of a work pertinent, but that this will not affect his aesthetic judgment.
+In a ten-year research on the brain and art,4 Helmut Leder and Marcos Nadal explain that the viewer may find criticism of a work pertinent, but that this will not affect his aesthetic judgment.

 On the other hand, in his article entitled “L’esprit est modelé par le corps”,5 the neuroscientist Antonio Damasio demonstrates to what extent the body is inseparable from the brain, and how the latter is able to determine our aesthetic judgment, sometimes without filters.